-- If you’re using long copy, add multiple calls-to-action throughout the copy.
-One above the fold, one at the end and others in logical places throughout the body text.
+- If you’re using a long copy, add multiple calls to action throughout the copy.
+One above the fold, one at the end, and others in logical places throughout the body text.

 - What happens after your user clicks the Call to Action button?
 Make sure the entire process flows smoothly and they know exactly what to expect.